Mastering GRE Quantitative Comparison: Strategies for Quick Solutions

 Answer: B) Quantity B is greater.

-4. Analyze Special Cases and Constraints
+4. Analyze Constraints Carefully

 Example:

-Given $x < 0$.
+Given x < 0:

 Answer: B) Quantity B is greater.